Oslandia/workshop-qwc2/workshop.md

 context the application would be built, and the build artefacts would be served by a web server such as NGINX or Apache.
 More on that later in the workshop…

+Now is a good time to explore the QWC2 Demo App.
+Here are examples of things you can get more familiar with:

+* The Measure tools
+* The Print functionality
+* The Background Layer selector
+* The Theme selector (for displaying other maps)
+* The Layer manager
+* The Redlining tools
+* …

 ## Add a new map to the QWC2 app

 ## Customize the QWC2 app